How to Grow a Lemon Tree from Seed (5 Easy Steps)

 Anthracnose (Colletotrichum gloeosporioides)

-The twigs usually show signs of dieback and leaves start dropping off.
-The fruits will have dark stains and dark spores cover the twigs and leaves.
+The twigs usually show signs of dieback, and leaves start dropping off.
+The fruits will have dark stains, and dark spores cover the twigs and leaves.

 Apply a recommended fungicide to the whole tree if the disease is severe.